Anuradha-Herath/Portfolio/README.md

 # Portfolio Admin Panel

 This is a Next.js portfolio website with a comprehensive admin panel for managing content.
-It uses Supabase as the database and includes authentication for admin access.
+It uses Supabase as the database and includes authentication for admin access, email notifications, SMS capabilities, and file upload functionality.

 ## Features